 CTE 300 – Students with Exceptionalities

 An introductory course designed to provide an overview of the field of special education.
-Principles, characteristics, programs, special needs, legal requirements, and instructional strategies related to the education of handicapped students.
+Principles, characteristics, programs, special needs, legal requirements and instructional strategies, related to the education of students with exceptionalities.
+A deeper understanding of discipline-specific literacy skills and strategies will be covered, as well as, acronyms used in the state and region that are unique to the special education field.

 CTE 303 - Diagnosis and Evaluation

-Designed to develop skills in selecting, constructing, administering and interpreting instruments appropriate for assessing differing needs and achievement of children and youth.
+Designed to develop skills in selecting, constructing, administering and interpreting instruments appropriate for assessing differing needs and achievement of students in the classroom.
+Criterion-based assessment and their classroom relevance will be reviewed.
+Instructor will continue to promote the use of academic and discipline-specific vocabulary.

 CTE 325 - Educational Psychology

 Introduction to the psychology of learning, motivation and social development.
-Focus on the development of learning theory, psychological and environmental factors that influence learning, and the validity of various learning paradigms.
+The course focus will be on the development of learning theory, psychological and environmental factors that influence learning and the validity of various learning paradigms.
+Academic and discipline-specific vocabulary will be covered.

 |2-4 Cycle Engines||775|